denzhel/denzhel.github.io/_posts/2020-04-28-past-cisco.md

 ```

 ## Configure logging
-By default, cisco switches are not configured with saving history, you can use
+By default, cisco switches are not configured for saving history, you can use
 the following to enable it:

 ```